 Using a crawl space dehumidifier is the best way to ensure that your crawl space remains dry and free of humidity.
-Humidity in the crawl space usually results in mold growing, as well as rat, bug, and mosquito infestations.
-These things can be a serious health risk, which is one of the main reasons that you need to take the proper precautions to keep your crawl space dry.
+Humidity in the crawl space usually results in mold growth, as well as rat, bug, and mosquito infestations.
+These things can be a severe health risk, which is one of the main reasons that you need to take the proper precautions to keep your crawl space dry.

 What is a Crawl Space Fan?

 A crawl space fan is a relatively simple device, and you can easily find a good one that will help you keep the humidity of your crawl space at a manageable level.
 You must make the right choice of crawl space fan.
 However, some homeowners’ that try a crawl space fan find that they are simply not adequate and are forced to use a crawl space dehumidifier.